 Sarah is a litigation attorney from Chicago, Illinois who is committed to providing affordable legal representation for everyone.
 Before moving to South Carolina in the fall of 2015, she worked for four years as a litigator at Schiff Hardin LLP.
 Sarah has counseled clients through all stages of civil litigation, and has particular experience in appellate, class action, immigration, financial institution and insurance law.
 She graduated Phi Beta Kappa from Emory University in 2006 and received her law degree from Northwestern University School of Law in 2011.
 Sarah has witnessed the gaps in the justice system through her work with such organizations as the Bluhm Legal Clinic, the Midwest Center for Justice and Chicago Volunteer Legal Services, and she is dedicated to expanding access to legal services through CLA’s sliding scale approach.
 Sarah lives in Mount Pleasant with her husband and two dogs.

-Mavis G. Huger is a corporate attorney with fifteen years of in-house and law firm experience.
+Mavis G. Huger is a corporate attorney with over fifteen years of in-house and law firm experience.
 She is currently Of Counsel at Counts & Huger, LLC, and serves as outside General Counsel for businesses and is an advisor to start-ups at The Harbor Entrepreneur Center.
-Prior to joining Counts & Huger, Ms. Huger served as the General Counsel of TS Investment Holding Corp., a software technology start-up, and served on its board of directors from 2008-2013.
-Ms. Huger serves on the Steering Committee of the African American Leadership Council of Trident United Way and holds a J.D. from Georgetown University Law Center.
+Prior to joining Counts & Huger, Mavis served as the General Counsel of TS Investment Holding Corp., a software technology start-up, and Deputy General Counsel to Polypore International, LP, a filtration technology company with operations in the U.S., Europe and Asia.
+Mavis also serves on the Board of Directors of the Charleston School of Law Foundation, the Steering Committee of the African American Leadership Council of Trident United Way and the Board of Directors of Catholic Charities of South Carolina.
+She holds a J.D. from Georgetown University Law Center.